PowerDNS/weakforced/docs/manpages/trackalert.conf.5.md

 		setNumWorkerThreads(4)

+* setMaxWebserverConns(\<max conns\>) - Set the maximum number of
+  active connections to the webserver.
+This can be used to limit the effect of too many queries to trackalert.
+It defaults to 10,000.
+For
+  example:

+        setMaxWebserverConns(5000)

 * setNumReportThreads(\<num threads\>) - Set the number of threads in the pool used to run Lua report functions.
 Each thread uses a separate Lua Context, (see setNumLuaStates()).
 Defaults to 6 if not